Committee for Medicinal Products for Veterinary Use (CVMP) meeting of 4-6 November 2015

-More information about the above mentioned medicines, including their full indication, will be published on the Agency's website.
+More information about the above mentioned medicine will be published on the Agency's website.

 Community referrals and related procedures